 It may sound like an odd source to use, but I have got to tell you, in a pinch for last-minute Halloween decorations there is one thing we all have in our houses that can be used: Toilet Paper.
 I happened to buy an extra package at Target the other day so I could create some cheap decorations to share!

 I came up with a few examples of things you can quickly create (and have the kids help with) so you can spook up your house before the ghosts and goblins arrive.

 I’m always trying to think of new twists on old traditions.
 If you know me at all, you know I love everything fall, especially taking the kids to a pumpkin patch.
 (Read about a recent trip HERE).

-Well, if you have ever been to multiple pumpkin patches before, you know that there is usually a few staple activities that are a guarantee at most farms.
+Well, if you have ever been to multiple pumpkin patches before, you know that there are usually a few staple activities that are a guarantee at most farms.
 But there are some festivals that offer a variety of different activities that aren’t available everywhere.
 So I encourage you to sit down a make a scavenger hunt for your trips to pumpkin patches!
 Each time you do/find an activity, check it off and take a picture.
-It may take a couple visits, but in the end you will have some great photos and kids love crossing off activities they’ve accomplished.
+It may take a couple of visits, but in the end, you will have some great photos and kids love crossing off activities they’ve accomplished.

 Today I have a guest post from Studio One Contributor Caitlin Boyle.
 If you are interested in guest posting or other forms of advertising on my blog please visit my media pageHERE, and feel free to email me @ melissakaylene.gmail.com

 Ideas That Spark: Mom2Mom

 By Caitlin Boyle for Ideas That Spark

 Get the entire family in the seasonal spirit with these simple craft ideas for fall.
 Together, you’ll create beautiful decorations to display and treasure for many autumns to come.